skiadas/DataWranglingCourse/notes/web_apis.md

     Here are some typical response status codes, there are many more:

     200
       ~ *OK*.
 The resource was available and is returned.
+In general, all codes in the 2xx range indicate various kinds of successful operations.

     301
       ~ *Moved Permanently*.
 The resource has been moved to a different location.
-A location header gives the new location.
+A `Location` header gives the new location.
+In general, all codes in the 3xx range indicate some sort of redirection.

     304
       ~ *Not Modified*.
 The resource hasn't been modified since the last time we asked for it.
 Our cached version will do just fine.

     404
       ~ *Not Found*.
 The requested resource cannot be found.
 Typically the result of typos in the request.
+In general, all codes in the 4xx range indicate some sort of client error.

     500
       ~ *Internal Server Error*.
 Usually indicates problems with the server's configuration/availability.
+In general, all codes in the 5xx range indicate some sort of server error.

 You typically don't have to directly create these requests and responses as text, there are libraries that do that for you and allow you to talk about these responses on the level of objects.

+## Activity

+In this activity one student acts as the server, while other students act as clients making HTTP requests of the server.
+The server is required to send a response for each request.
+Here are the instructions for the server:

+- You are providing a simple arithmetic service.
+It accepts two resource addresses, `/add` and `/subtract`.
+- You used to also support `/minus`, but since the creation of `/subtract` you want to encourage all your users to transition to it, by providing a redirect.
+- There are no other resources that you are offering.
+You should be returning a suitable status code if someone requests another resource than the above.
+- You are only accepting POST requests.
+If a request is not a POST request, you should respond in a suitable way.
+- You are requiring all requests to provide the content's length in the `Content-Length` header.
+If that header is not present, you should return a suitable status code.
+- The body of the request should contain the two numbers to add or subtract, separated by a space.
+Any other form of the body text should result in a bad request.
+- Successful requests should receive the result of the arithmetic computation in the body of the response.
+You will also need to correct the `Content-Length` header value depending on the size of the result.